 In general, you can contribute up to $6,000 to an IRA (traditional, Roth, or a

-combination of both) in 2020 (unchanged from 2019) ($7,000 if you'll be age 50 or older by December 31).
-However, your ability to make annual contributions may be limited (or eliminated) depending on your income level ("modified adjusted gross income," or MAGI), as shown in the chart below:
+combination of both) in 2021 (unchanged from 2020) ($7,000 if you'll be age 50 or older by December 31).
+However, your ability to make annual contributions may be limited (or eliminated) depending on your "modified adjusted gross income," or MAGI, as shown in the chart below:

 |Single or head of household|